Internet provider groups sue Vermont over net neutrality law

 The groups said in a joint statement that “states cannot use their spending and procurement authority to bypass federal laws they do not like.”

 The U.S. Justice Department in late September filed its own lawsuit to block California’s law.
-The Trump administration rules were a win for internet providers but opposed by companies like Facebook Inc (FB.O), Amazon.com Inc (AMZN.O) and Alphabet Inc (GOOGL.O).
+The Trump administration rules were a win for internet providers but opposed by companies like Facebook Inc, Amazon.com Inc and Alphabet Inc.

 Under President Donald Trump, the Federal Communications commission voted 3-2 along party lines to reverse the 2015 net neutrality rules that barred internet service providers from blocking or throttling traffic or offering paid fast lanes, also known as paid prioritization.